vstoykovbg/jb/README.md

 ## Our criteria for a secure storage system

-1. Prevent others from stealing your coin
+1. Prevent others from stealing your private keys
 2. Avoid accidental loss
 3. Be low-cost
 4. Be globally accessible